zirkelkoenig/swift-stack/README.md

+# Note
+I've mostly stopped playing video games and my interest in continuing this project is pretty low, so I will archive the repo for now.

 # Play Instructions
 The goal of the game is to reach level 999, with each piece placement and each line cleared counting as one level.
 Each 100 levels make up a section.
 To cross a section boundary (for example to go from level 199 to 200), you have to clear